 |Bat & Bowl||Team||Opposition||Ground||Match Date||Scorecard|

-Being a young wrist-spinner can be a daunting experience - especially with the short boundaries and batting-friendly surfaces at Taunton - but Max Waller has gained a reputation as something of a T20 specialist and, as of the end of 2014, is Somerset's second highest wicket taker in the history of the format.
+Being a young wrist-spinner can be a daunting experience - especially with the short boundaries and batting-friendly surfaces at Taunton - but Max Waller has gained a reputation as something of a T20 specialist and, as of the end of 2015 was Somerset's second highest wicket taker in the history of the format.

 Waller developed through the Somerset youth ranks and attended Millfield School where he eventually captained the first XI.
 He played a few games for Somerset's 2nd XI in 2007 and impressed enough to earn his first professional contract.

 He broke into the Somerset first team in 2009, making his first-class debut at Hove and playing four Championship matches that season.
 He was rewarded with a new two-year contract and spent the winter of 2009-10 on the ECB Performance Programme.
 He attended Bournemouth University and combined his studies with working part time at a local golf club.

 But with opportunities blocked by, at first, Michael Munday and then the likes of Murali Kartik, Abdur Rehman, George Dockrell, Jack Leach and Piyush Chawla, Waller has only played two Championship games since September 2009 - both in 2012.
 Resigned to the second team, he continued to perform well and was named Les Hatton second XI player of the year in 2011.

 But in one-day cricket his opportunities have been greater, particularly in Twenty20 where he has a good record, took 4 for 16 against Warwickshire at Taunton in 2012 and is an excellent fielder.
 Throughout it all, he has retained a youthful countenance, so much so that at 25 he recorded on Twitter that he was "left spewing" when he was refused the purchase of a 15-certificate video until he could show some ID.